TosbackCgusBridge-Bot/CGUs-versions/Yellowpages/Privacy Policy.md

 By using our resources, we make the world a better place.
 For example, data has helped us raise awareness of the risks of texting while driving.
 And data can help us make cities smarter by reducing traffic, pollution, and much more.

+ A spinning wheel slows down and lands on a section which grows from the center, revealing a media icon.
 Data helps us customize offers for our products and services that may interest you.

 Your information helps us not only power your products and services, it helps us communicate service updates and offers.
 Data allows us to offer you our best products and services.